tottawang/rest-hibernate-joinfetch-querycache/README.md

 ### Test
 Run curl http://localhost:{your_sever_port}/api/get-users-by-type
 This query return multiple users with projects
-Call the endpoints multiples will only see one round-trip to database thanks to query cache.
+Call the endpoint multiples will only see one round-trip to database thanks to query cache.